Learn something new every day

-Defined as any unconfined part of the Earth's atmosphere, ambient air is the outdoor air in which humans and other organisms live and breathe.
-The content and quality of ambient air is directly affected by the day-to-day activities of humans.
+Ambient air is basically the natural state of air in the outdoor environment, and is what humans and animals breathe.
+Plants and other organisms need it for survival, too.
+The exact composition of this sort of air can vary from place to place depending on fixed things like elevation, as well as more flexible things like pollution and smog.
+Its content and quality are directly affected by the day-to-day activities of humans.
 In turn, ambient air quality has a direct effect on both public health and the welfare of the Earth's ecosystems.

-Certain populations are most likely to be adversely affected by criteria pollutants in ambient air.
+Certain populations are most likely to be adversely affected by criteria pollutants.
 These include infants, children, the elderly, and people with cardiopulmonary conditions.
 In children, criteria pollutants have been shown to increase the risk of respiratory tract infections and worsen the severity of asthma attacks.
 In adults, exposure to particulate matter is associated with an increased risk of hospitalization and death due to cardiovascular disease.
+People who live in places with extreme pollution are often advised to wear protective masks on their faces during particularly bad days or, better yet, simply stay home.

 Thank you for this article.
 I am going to be doing a unit on ambient air, gas, and pollution for my class next semester, and this really gave me a good jumping off point to start my research.